ucsb-cs148-s21/1pm-t8-bike/docs/DESIGN.md

 With making these design decisions for each separate page, we realized that a lot of our design decisions were centered around the considerations of how a page should look after an user performs an EVENT.
 As in, what should happen if a user clicks a button?
 Creates a new post?
 Comments on a post?
 Clicks on post?
 Signs in? etc.

+### Stage III: Lost and Found Page
-Stage III: We made design decisions for the Lost and Found Page, with the following considerations:
+We made design decisions for the Lost and Found Page, with the following considerations:
 * Users should only be able to make a post for lost and found if they are signed in to the website (which they need to be a UCSB student or staff member to do so).
 * Users should be able to add an image and description of the item they have lost and the time the item was posted should be included on the card.
 * Once the item has been found, the user should be able to close the post